Aayush-Chourasiya/Tata_1_mg_Project/README.md

 - Analysis was done with the help of Pandas and Excel.
 - Insights were generated from the above analysis.
 - Excel is used for dashboard and data visualization.

-# Insights

-- Availability of  medicines are higher in skin followed by eye and digestion field.

-- Lowest number of medicines in tooth, cardiac and diabetes field.
-- Highest maximum price of medicine is present in dental category.
-- lowest minimum price of medicine is present in dental category.
-- For Dental products, the most used brand is Bakson's Homeopathy having average rating of 2.9
-- For Diabetes products, the most used brand is Dr Reckeweg & Co having average rating of 4.7.

-- Medicines of SBL Pvt Ltd have the highest percentage of products having rating greater than 4.

-- Market capture of SBL Pvt Ltd is comparatively better than others.
-- Approximately 9-10 lakh Indian Rupees is required to open a homeopathic medicine store in a Tier 2 city.